wintercooled/dotnetcoreDynamicJSON-RPC/README.md

 * * *

 If you want to use it in your project: just take the code from the dotnetcoreDynamicJSON-RPC.cs file and drop that in your project.
 That's it.
-Declare an instance of it using the dynamic keyword and you are ready to go: dynamic dynamicJSON = new dotnetcoreDynamicJSON(url, port, user, pword);
+Declare an instance of it using the dynamic keyword and you are ready to go: dynamic dynamicJSON = new dotnetcoreDynamicJSON_RPC(url, port, user, pword);

 * * *